zh/paas/README.markdown

  * __STAT[US], S, stat[us] [JID]__ : get JID status - 'away' etc.
  * __LOGIN, L, login__ : register in the system
  * __NICK, N, nick [name]__ : change/show your nick (2-16 chars, [A-Za-z0-9_])

+You can make your own install, or use the __status@zhware.net_ bot and [http://status.zhware.net/](http://status.zhware.net/) URL for API calls and to see the results.